-Originally enacted in 1977, the Foreign Corrupt Practices Act (FCPA) has been one of the main sources of federal authority for combatting bribery in the U.S. and abroad for more than 40 years.
-Amendments in 1998 significantly expanded the statute’s scope; and, today, the FCPA imposes substantial penalties for U.S. individuals and companies, foreign issuers of U.S. securities, and other foreign entities that engage in prohibited conduct around the globe.
+Originally enacted in 1977, the Foreign Corrupt Practices Act (FCPA) has been one of the main sources of federal authority for anti-corruption enforcement and combatting bribery in the U.S. and abroad for more than 40 years.
+Amendments in 1998 significantly expanded the statute’s scope; and, today, the Foreign Corrupt Practices Act imposes substantial penalties for U.S. individuals and companies, foreign issuers of U.S. securities, international firms, and other foreign entities that engage in prohibited conduct around the globe.

 In this Guide to the Foreign Corrupt Practices Act (FCPA), we will cover all aspects of FCPA compliance and risk mitigation.
 We have broken the key information into five parts: